docker/docs/docker-for-aws/index.md

 {% include d4a_buttons.md %}

 ## Docker Enterprise Edition (EE) for AWS

-This deployment is fully baked and tested, and comes with the latest Enterprise Edition version of Docker. <br/>This release is maintained and receives
+This deployment is fully baked and tested, and comes with the latest Docker Enterprise Edition for AWS.

-<strong>security and critical bugfixes for one year</strong>.
+This release is maintained and receives **security and critical bug fixes for one year**.

 [Deploy Docker Enterprise Edition (EE) for AWS](https://store.docker.com/editions/enterprise/docker-ee-aws?tab=description){: target="_blank" class="button outline-btn blank_"}